teknium1/alpaca-roleplay-discordbot/README.md

 ## Customization options
 You can customize parameters in the script to change the behavior of the bot:

-- `max_new_tokens`: Set the maximum number of new tokens the model should generate in its response.
 - `repetition_penalty`: Set a penalty value for repeating tokens.
 Default is `1.1`.
 - `temperature`: Set the sampling temperature.
 Default is `0.8`.
 - `top_p`: Set the cumulative probability threshold for nucleus sampling.
 Default is `0.95`.